National Trades Union Congress Professorship in International Economic Relations

 Income from the endowment will enable RSIS to appoint an NTUC Professor of International Economic Relations to provide leadership for the School’s International Political Economy Programme.
 As such, besides possessing strong academic credentials, the holder of the chair will have policy experience working in multilateral institutions such as the International Monetary Fund, the World Bank, the Asia Development Bank and the World Trade Organisation, as well as in government ministries responsible for policy formulation in international trade, investments and finance.
 He or she will also be familiar with increasingly important entities such as hedge funds, private equities, petrodollars and sovereign wealth funds.

-The list of Endowed Professorships at RSIS is available HERE.
+The Endowed Professorships at RSIS are detailed HERE.

 - Professor Vinod K. Aggarwal, Director of the Berkeley APEC Study Center at the University of California, Berkeley, in March 2009